priimak/idseq-dag/README.md

 TODO: Move this code over to the idseq-dag repo.

 ## Release notes
+- 3.6.0
+   - Add pipeline step to generate data for coverage visualization for IDseq report page.
+Data includes an index file that maps taxons to accessions with available coverage data, as well as data files for each accession that list various metrics including the coverage of the accession.

 - 3.5.0 ...
 3.5.3
    - Add ability to run STAR further downstream from input validation.
 This can be used to filter human reads after the host has been filtered out (if host is non-human).